LeonardoSaraceli/LeonardoSaraceli/README.md

 # Hello, I'm Leonardo 🖖

-A dedicated Full-Stack Software Developer that loves to play chess when not coding.
+A dedicated Full Stack Software Developer that loves to play chess when not coding.

 ### Get In Touch